srcML/stereocode/README.md

 Class and method stereotypes are defined in two papers appearing in IEEE International Conference on Software Maintenance (ICSM) 2006 and 2010 by Dragan, Collard, and Maletic.

-It takes a class (in srcML) as input, conducts static analysis on the code, and annotates the srcML with the stereotype of the class and each method in the class.
-The output is in srcML with stereotype attributes on the class and function tags.
+The Stereocode application accepts an archive consisting of .hpp and .cpp file pair(s) in srcML format as input.
+It performs static analysis on the code and annotates the srcML with labels indicating the stereotypes of the classes and their methods.
+The output is produced in srcML format, with stereotype attributes embedded in the class and function tags.

 Users of stereocode use this output as input to additional processing or analysis.
 For example, the stereotype information can be added as documentation (comments, doxgen, javadoc) to the source code.